Rene-007/atomicDDA/320_advancedDDA_FFT-optimized/README.md

     Overall required cpu time: 20.4s

 As expected, compared to the formerly 31.3&thinsp;s the code is now 33% faster.
-But thanks to the modern times we are living in, [there is still more to come...](../330_advancedDDA_GPU)
+But thanks to the modern times we are living in, [there is still much more to come...](../330_advancedDDA_GPU)